PrestaShop/example-modules/demoproductform/README.md

 ## About

-This is example module explaining various extendability options in product page form (from v1.7.8)
+This is example module explaining various extendability options in product page form (from v1.7.8):
+1. Add custom form field in Basic settings tab
+    - Add free text field after the description field

 ### Supported PrestaShop versions